 If you answered “yes,” then the follow up question to that is: “how can you be sure?”

 Fact of the matter is, only 16% of companies use technology to measure and track employee progress and engagement.
 Those who don’t rely on a combination of observation, anecdotal evidence, gut feel, and wishful thinking.

 This means that you don’t know for sure whether or not your frontline and deskless employees – the ones who are in the most stressful positions – are burnt out or not.
 And seeing as burnout is responsible for up to half of workforce turnover, this is definitely an area that organizations can’t ignore.

 Data from mental health surveys, feedback forums, and other communication channels can help you establish your workforce’s level of burnout and disengagement.
 Performance and engagement analytics can further inform the potential business impact of your situation.

 With these tools in place, you’ll have an early-warning system and be able to act accordingly with disengagement strikes.
 You’ll be able to take measures to address employee burnout and other critical turnover risks – before they turn into costly employee turnover.

-4. Identify the trends that lead to better business outcomes
+4. Workforce analytics identify the trends that lead to better business outcomes